exercism/x86-64-assembly/concepts/interfacing-with-c/about.md

 ### Arrays

-Arrays are passed to, and returned from, functions as pointers to its first element.
+Arrays are passed to, and returned from, functions as pointers to their first element.

 ```c
 int64_t example_arr[] = {1, 2, 3}; // this is an array of 3 signed 8-byte integers
 fn(example_arr); // this is a function that passes a pointer to the beginning of the array as argument
 ```

-It is important to note that each element in an array has the size of the type pointed by the array.
+Each element in an array has the size of the type pointed by the array.
 So `example_arr` defined above, for example, has 3 elements of 8 bytes each, which is 24 bytes in total.

-Since the array typically has no indication of its length, a separate argument usually is also passed to indicate the number of elements in the array.
+Since the array typically has no indication of its length, a separate value is usually necessary to indicate the number of elements in the array.

 ### Strings